Do you know the dozens of snow uses and functions that make it more than just white powder?

 Snow can be your worst enemy or your best friend.
 The choice is really up to you.
 If you know how to use it.
 You can turn it into your greatest asset.
-Here are 24 uses for snow to survive.
+Here are 24 ways to use snow for survival.

 24 Ways To Use Snow Winter Survival